Byron/jwalk/README.md

 | walkdir | unsorted                       | 162.09 ms |
 | walkdir | sorted                         | 200.09 ms |
 | walkdir | sorted, metadata               | 422.74 ms |

-Note in particular that this crate is fast when you want streamed sorted results.
-Also note that even when used in single thread mode this crate is very close to `walkdir` in performance.

-This crate's parallelism happens at `fs::read_dir` granularity.
-If you are walking many files in a single directory it won't help.
-On the other hand if you are walking a hierarchy with multiple folders then it can help a lot.

-Also note that even though the `ignore` crate has similar performance to this crate is has much worse latency when you want sorted results.
-This crate will start streaming sorted results right away, while with `ignore` you'll need to wait until the entire walk finishes before you can sort and start processing the results in sorted order.

-### Why wouldn't you use this crate?

-Directory traversal is already pretty fast with existing crates. `walkdir` in particular is great if you need a strait forward single threaded solution.

-This crate processes each `fs::read_dir` as a single unit.
-Reading all entries and converting them into its own `DirEntry` representation.
-This representation is fairly lightweight, but if you have an extremely wide or deep directory structure it might cause problems holding too many `DirEntry`s in memory at once.
-The concern here is memory, not open file descriptors.
-This crate only keeps one open file descriptor per rayon thread.